ssg/SimpleBase/README.md

 Test suite for Base32 isn't complete, I took most of it from RFC4648.
 Base58 really lacks a good spec or test vectors needed.
 I had to resort to using online converters to generate preliminary test vectors.

+It's interesting that I wasn't able to reach .NET Base64 performance on

 Thanks
 ------